 10. Consider adding local collection and delivery to your offering

+Small businesses selling a product of any kind, including food and drink should consider adding local delivery and/or collection.
 A delivery option will particularly boost your appeal to locals who are unwilling or unable to make it to your premises in person.

 If you do add delivery and/or collection don’t forget to let your existing and potential customers that this is an option.